MachineKillin/MSMC/README.md

 ## Captures:
 - minecraft capes
 - optifine cape
-- hypixel rank, level, first/last login, bedwars stars
+- hypixel rank, level, first/last login, bedwars stars, skyblock coins

 ## Installing
 MSMC ONLY SUPPORTS WINDOWS IT WILL NOT WORK ON LINUX OR MACOS